Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/398_Random_Pick_Index.md

 };
 ```

-Below is my first dumb-and-not-working solution.
-I tried to save the iterators only but forgot about the input vector may have been destroyed.
+ I tried to save the iterators only but did not pass the leetcode tests, it might be because that the input vector may have been destroyed.

 __Below solution is not working!__
 ```cpp